 - Comprehensive financial planning: When coming up with your financial plan, Vanguard takes into account all of your investment accounts, even those that are held by outside companies.
 That ensures you’re not under-planning or overbalancing to meet your goals.

 - Reliability: Vanguard has been around for decades, and has an outstanding reputation for performance.
 According to the company, 85% of its funds have performed better than their peer-group averages over the past 10 years.

 Wealthfront vs. Vanguard: Which is best for you?

 Wealthfront and Vanguard both offer a wide range of investment options and account types.
 When looking at Wealthfront versus Vanguard, it’s important to consider your comfort with investing and your goals.

 If you want more personalized attention, and have more assets to manage, then Vanguard is the better choice.
-You can contact human advisors for guidance, and get more control over what investments you choose.
+With Vanguard, you can contact human advisors for guidance, and get more control over what investments you choose.